mgaoling/mpl_dataset_toolbox/README.md

 - Play the rosbag in another terminal by:

 ```
-rosbag play [bag_path]
+rosbag play *.bag
 ```

 - Terminate the validation once the playback is over.

-**Note** Dropped frames on Kinect stream are to be expected, owing to the singularity of the depth calculation during recording.
+**Note:** Dropped frames on Kinect stream are to be expected, owing to the singularity of the depth calculation during recording.
 We have deliberately left a blank on the depth stream during the timeline reconstruction, to maintain the overall correctness.

 ### Bag Merger

-Bag merger helps to merge different single-topic bags chronologically.
+Bag merger helps to merge different single-topic rosbags chronologically.
 Note that data sequences with different prefixes can be safely stored under the same directory. **DO NOT MODIFY THE FILENAME!**

 - Put all single-topic rosbags under one folder, then launch the bag merger by: